Chartered Institutions | The Honored Students | The Next Step Is Easy

 While Pinnacle sets minimal standards for selecting students to be honored, Pinnacle permits each chartered institution to define "non-traditional" according to its local definition.
 This approach yields a vast array of truly non-traditional students who are honored each year all across the country.
 Each student selected for recognition through membership in Pinnacle will receive a lapel pin, a diploma seal, and a "suitable for framing" membership certificate.

 Students selected for membership can either become part of a locally organized chapter or simply be named to the National Chapter.
 The locally created and registered/recognized student organizations take every imaginable form.
-Some are honorary societies in the strictest sense of the word, existing solely to honor their members.
+Some are honor societies in the strictest sense of the word, existing solely to honor their members.
 Others meet campus social needs, leadership needs, even activism needs on some campuses.
 The point is...these outstanding students use Pinnacle to meet their greatest needs.

 Then, as the next semester opens, you will receive in the mail a brief letter reminding you of the simple selection process, a Personal Data Sheet which you can copy for applicants to complete, and a List of Honorees upon which the names of students selected for membership can be placed.
 That's it!
 You can choose to honor students once each year or once each semester, your choice.

 There is, of course, no cost to chartered institutions, and the cost to students selected for membership is a one-time fee of twenty dollars ($20), a fee which has never been increased!
+If a student cannot afford the $20 one-time fee, just let us know and the fee will be waived.

 And remember, Pinnacle promises never to try to sell your students biographical volumes or anything else, nor will Pinnacle sell your members' names to list brokers as all-too-many organizations do.
 Our goal is simple: to recognize worthy students.
 Period.